NCCA/PCCSlides/Lecture2/slides.md

 - With a computer we can do everything
 - But we do not want to create entire worlds from scratch
 - We can leverage the work of other people through **Python libraries**
+- python has a lot of built in libraries such as math, random turtle.
+- we can add external ones ourselves.

 --